-All study payments are made through gift cards.
-Every study offered us an Amazon gift card option, and a few also offered Reward Link, which allows you to choose a gift card from a number of different retailers.
+The vast majority of study payments are made through gift cards.
+Every study offered at the time of testing was paid via Amazon gift card, while a few also offered Reward Link (which allows you to choose a gift card from a number of different retailers).

 Within a few days of completing a study, you’ll receive an email with information on how to redeem your gift card.
 Ours arrived an average of three days after our studies were completed.
 Follow the instructions to be rerouted to Amazon or Reward Link to receive your incentive.